 This website uses Google Analytics, a web analytics service provided by Google, Inc. (“Google”).
 Google Analytics uses “cookies”, which are text files placed on your computer, to help the website analyze how users use the site.
 The information generated by the cookie about your use of the website will be transmitted to and stored by Google on servers in the United States .

-In case IP-anonymisation is activated on this website, your IP address will be truncated within the area of Member States of the European Union or other parties to the Agreement on the European Economic Area.
+The IP-anonymisation is active on this website.
+So, your IP address will be truncated within the area of Member States of the European Union or other parties to the Agreement on the European Economic Area.
 Only in exceptional cases the whole IP address will be first transferred to a Google server in the USA and truncated there.
-The IP-anonymisation is active on this website.

 Google will use this information on behalf of the operator of this website for the purpose of evaluating your use of the website, compiling reports on website activity for website operators and providing them other services relating to website activity and internet usage.

-As an alternative to the browser Addon or within browsers on mobile devices, you can click this link in order to opt-out from being tracked by Google Analytics within this website in the future (the opt-out applies only for the browser in which you set it and within this domain).
+You can prevent Google Analytics from generating your data by clicking on this link.
 An opt-out cookie will be stored on your device, which means that you’ll have to click this link again, if you delete your cookies.

 This website employs the “+1“-button from Google+ belonging to Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043 USA, hereinafter referred to as “Google“.